 Hypoglycemia (or “low blood sugar”) occurs when blood glucose levels fall below 4 mmol/L. At first, symptoms may be benign—irritability, mild nausea—but if the situation is not addressed, hypoglycemia can lead to fainting or even coma.

-When it occurs at night, hypoglycemia can manifest through strong perspiration and restless sleep.
+When it occurs, hypoglycemia can manifest through strong perspiration and restless sleep.
 You may also experience headaches when you wake up.

 Psychological or physical stress, alcohol, dietary choices, physical activity or certain medications can cause your blood sugar level to drop.
 So can taking too large a dose of insulin compared to what you ate or drank—for example, if you skipped a meal or snacked later than usual.

-It’s a good idea to note what you ate or drank and what activities you performed before a bout of hypoglycemia.
+It’s a good idea to note what you ate or drank and what activities you performed before an episode of hypoglycemia.

 Note that people taking insulin or a medication that increases insulin production by the pancreas are at higher risk of hypoglycemia.